Medical Quiz

 Under which types of anesthesia can carotid endarterectomy be performed?

-A. CEA can be performed with the patient under general anesthesia or under local anesthesia with the patient awake.
+A. General anesthesia or local anesthesia with the patient awake

 What are the most common indications for carotid endarterectomy (CEA)?